 Darth Vader vs Luke Skywalker: Who Holds Greater Power

-Across the vast tapestry of the Star Wars story, few rivalries are as iconic as that of Darth Vader and Luke Skywalker.
+Across the Star Wars story, few rivalries are as iconic as that of Darth Vader and Luke Skywalker.
 Their intertwined fates and legendary journeys have long fueled debates among fans about who truly wields greater power.

 Each represents a different side of the Force – one consumed by darkness, the other striving for balance.